JuanitaSmith/capstone_movie_recommendation/README.md

 - Part 1 — Preparation Phase:
-The CRISP-DM process is followed in two preparation notebooks to help to refine the project in incrementatal steps.
+The CRISP-DM process is followed in two preparation notebooks to help to refine the project in incremental steps.

 Use notebooks to first collect, clean and explore data, then explore and test various movie recommendation techniques.